No Certificate, No Categorical Speech Act: A Brouwerian Assertibility Constraint for Public Reason: Assertibility and Interface Semantics for High-Stakes AI

-The decision layer outputs label $i$ only when a certificate forces $M_i(x)$.
-If no class's unique-argmax claim is forced, the correct interface status is $U$.
-To keep the $A/D/U$ semantics uniform with the binary threshold case, it is helpful to note that these statuses apply to indexed warrant-claims.
-In the multiclass setting, the interface evaluates the family $\left\{W_t^{S,\tau}(\varphi_x^i)\right\}_{i=1}^k$ of warrant-claims, one for each candidate label $i$.
-Here $\varphi_x^i$ denotes the corresponding world-claim (e.g., that the correct label for $x$ is $i$).
-The interface outputs label $i$ exactly when a certificate forces $M_i(x)$, that is, when $v(W_t^{S,\tau}(\varphi_x^i)) = A$.
+To keep the $A/D/U$ semantics uniform with the binary threshold case, these statuses apply to indexed warrant-status questions.
+In the multiclass setting, the interface evaluates the family $\{W_t^{S,\tau}(\varphi_x^i)\}_{i=1}^J$, one for each candidate label $i$.

-If no such index is forced within the declared budget $B_{\mathrm{budget}}$ and up to $N_{\mathrm{max}}$, the interface returns $U$.
-The status $D$ is used when a particular label $i$ is itself queried, as in one-vs-rest deployments.
-In that case, $D$ corresponds to a certificate that forces $\lnot M_i(x)$, for example by exhibiting some $j \neq i$ with $u_n^i(x) < \ell_n^j(x)$.
-Failure to certify $M_i(x)$ does not imply that no classical maximizer exists.
-It indicates only that uniqueness is not warranted under the available bounds, and therefore that categorical commitment is not licensed.
+For label $i$, the output rule returns $i$ exactly when the trace contains an adequately forcing certificate for $M_i(x)$ and no adequately forcing certificate for its contractually specified negative side.
+If no adequate certificate forces a unique label, an authorized top-$k$ set, or a queried-label denial -- or if adequate certificates force opposed sides -- the interface returns $U$ with the applicable reason class.
+Failure to force $M_i(x)$ is not itself a denial of label $i$.
+It shows only that categorical selection is unlicensed under the available certificate, not that no classical maximizer exists.

-Accordingly, $U$ is not a tunable reject option when the contract $\mathcal{C}$ is held fixed.
-It is the mandated outcome whenever no available certificate forces either side within the declared regime and budget.
-On the epistemic-turn framing, $U$ records that the conditions for warranted public assertion are not met, so treating the claim as settled would improperly bypass contestation.
+To carry these decision-layer primitives into a compound political claim, the following case study organizes threshold and selection witnesses compositionally within a structured witness tree.